 Lewes - The First Town in the First State

-Set in a town with unexpectedly rich history and architecture, graced with beautiful bay and ocean beaches, two lighthouses and a famous ferry, the festival is expected to draw people from up and down the East Coast.
-The schedule will ensure there’s time for you to carry the Festival out into Lewes’ historical, dining and shopping district.
+Set in a town with unexpectedly rich history and architecture, graced with beautiful bay and ocean beaches, two lighthouses and a famous ferry, the festival draws people from up and down the East Coast.
+The Festival schedule ensures there’s time for attendees to enjoy Lewes’ historical, dining and shopping district and other attractions.

 The Kennedy Debutante, 2018 Author